 NOTE: All other schedules required by Section 2520.103-10 of the Department of Labor s Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974 have been omitted because they are not applicable.

 REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Audit Committee and Compensation, Governance
+To the Audit Committee and Compensation, Governance and Nominating the Trustee and Participants of the Dominion Hourly Savings Plan

-and Nominating Committee of the Board of Directors of

-Dominion Resources, Inc. and the Trustee and Participants
+Committee of the Board of Directors of Dominion Resources, Inc. and